shadow30812/riemann/docs/README.md

 just run
 ```

 You may also choose to install the pre-compiled optimized binary of the app.
 Note however that it may not be stable on all systems directly, and you may have to run it with the terminal in case of any missing packages or errors.
-That being said, the latest binary at the time of writing this README is available at <https://github.com/shadow30812/riemann/releases/download/v4.0.0/Riemann>, compiled in an Ubuntu 24.04.02 LTS machine.
+That being said, the latest binary at the time of writing this README is available at <https://github.com/shadow30812/riemann/releases/download/v4.1.0/Riemann>, compiled in an Ubuntu 24.04.02 LTS machine.

+There also exists a Windows executable at <https://github.com/shadow30812/riemann/releases/download/v4.1.0/Riemann.exe> but it might be very unstable.
+For best performance, it is highly recommended to run the application on a Linux distribution.

 ---